ZetaRift/PinchyBot-3/README.md

 "CommandPrefix" String: This should be a single character prefix for the bot's commands.
 If the element is not present, the bot will use its default prefix

+"derpi_APIKey" String: This is optional, but needed if you want to apply your own filtering when the bot searches for images

 # Modules
 The modules are maintained as well